What the world are all these page fields about??

 - The page URL*see note*

-This means the actual page address will change if you set a Navigation title, so you should double-check that the new address is what you want.
+This means the actual page address will change if you set a Navigation title, so you should double-check that the new address is what you want and override the URL with the Path Segment, if needed.

-If the Pagetitle or Navigation title is not appropriate for the URL segment (probably it is too long), you should provide a Speaking URL path segment to further customize the link.
+If the Page Title or Alternative Navigation Title is not appropriate for the URL Segment (probably it is too long), you should set the URL Segment field to further customize the link.

-The Speaking URL path segment field influences only the page URL*see note*.
+The URL Segment field influences only the page URL*see note*.

 Example